slinkity/slinkity/docs/src/docs/import-aliases.md

 @use './import2.scss';
 ```

-Uh oh, guess we'll need to copy `import1` and `import2` to the output directory for these imports to resolve.
-Heck, at this point, we'll probably copy our entire `styles` directory of unprocessed styles to the output.
-I don't know about you, but copying directories of _unbundled_ resources to the "final" build directory doesn't sit well with me 😕
+These are relative to the `styles` directory, so we'll need to copy `import1` and `import2` to the output directory for these imports to resolve.
+Heck, we'll probably copy our entire `styles` directory to be safe.
+I don't know about you, but copying directories of _unprocessed_ resources to the "final" build directory doesn't sit well with me 😕

 ### Enter import aliases